California Trail Days

 California Trail Days brings an 1850s wagon encampment to life, with interactive historic displays and chautauqua-style presentations.
 From safely crossing rugged terrain to hunting, and making clothes to cooking, learn the roles of men and women on the trail through a series of presentations like working a loom, dutch oven and open campfire cooking, antique gun and pelt displays and demonstrations, taking care of livestock and other animals, and more.
 Best yet, get in on pioneer trail games like “see how close you can toss a cast iron pot to your wife without hitting her”, panning for gold, how to shoot a bow and arrow, and much more.

 California Trail Days is free for everyone!
-For more information on this beloved Elko event including a full schedule of events, get in touch with the California Trail Center directly at (775) 738-1849.
+For more information on this beloved Elko event including a full schedule of events, visit their website.